IancRadu/PythonTT/README.md

 # PythonTT
 A tool used to automate work process.
-Takes data from multiple files(excel,word,pdf) and add then to different word and excel files.
+Takes data from multiple files(excel,word,pdf) and add them to different word and excel files.

 Features:
 - Copy/Read/Write data from excel